ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 sending the `Retry-After` response header field.

-The values of `Retry-After` and `RateLimit-Reset` reference the same moment, but there is no requirement that they do so.
+The values of `Retry-After` and `RateLimit-Reset` reference the same moment, but this is not a requirement.

 The `429 Too Many Requests` HTTP status code is just used as an example.